-Fenway CDC aims to help vulnerable, low-income, and moderate-income residents overcome poverty barriers by accessing job skills training, education advancement programs, career opportunities, and secure Boston Living Wage jobs.
-We provide services through our extensive network of education and employment partners from diverse business sectors.
+Fenway CDC aims to help vulnerable, low-income, and moderate-income residents overcome poverty barriers by accessing social services, job skills training, education advancement programs, job and career opportunities, and secure living wage jobs.
+We provide wrap-around services through in-house and our extensive network of economic stability services, education, and employer program partners.
 Since 2014, Fenway CDC had annual and bi-annual Career Fairs which was attending by over 50 hiring employers.
 We continue to collaborate with them for job placement and career development services.
-If you need assistance in looking for a job or work with us as a program partner, please contact Kris Anderson at email@example.com or (617) 267-4637 x 29.
+If you need assistance in looking for a job or work with us as a program partner, please contact Diego Soler at email@example.com or (617) 267-4637 x 15.

 Activity 1: Life Stabilization

 1.1 Participants will access counseling and social service referrals from our Resident Services staff to stabilize their lives.